Join over ¼ million

 If it wasn’t for that one decision I would have given up with my first foreign language, and all later ones, and all of the wonderful experiences of the last 6 years wouldn’t have been possible.
 Let me explain…

-[Edit: For a much more detailed explanation of how I learn languages quickly, check out the Language Hacking Guide]
+For a more detailed explanation of how I learn languages quickly, click here to check out the Fluent in 3 Months Premium guide.

 Months of work and still not speaking